marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/xor.rst

     smaller kind type is implicitly converted to larger kind, and the return has the larger kind.
-A boz-literal-constant is converted to an ``INTEGER`` with the kind type parameter of the other argument as-if a call to INT occurred.
+A boz-literal-constant is converted to an ``INTEGER`` with the kind type parameter of the other argument as-if a call to :ref:`INT` occurred.

   :samp:`{Standard}:`
     GNU extension